Grant Application Guidelines

 Nonprofit organizations based in New York City and northern New Jersey that are tax-exempt under Section 501(c)(3) of the Internal Revenue Code and fall within the program areas of the Foundations are welcome to submit an inquiry or proposal letter by regular mail.
 (Please do not send CDs, DVDs, computer discs, video tapes, or proposals unless requested.)

 An initial inquiry to The Achelis and Bodman Foundations should include only the following items:

 - A proposal letter that briefly summarizes the history of the project, need, objectives, time period, key staff, project budget, and evaluation plan.

 - IRS 501(c)(3) tax-exemption letter.

 Both Foundations concentrate their grant programs in New York City, although The Bodman Foundation also makes grants in northern New Jersey.
-Funding is concentrated in six program areas: Arts and Culture, Education, Employment, Health, Public Policy, and Youth and Families.
+Funding is spread over six program areas: Arts and Culture, Education, Employment, Health, Public Policy, and Youth and Families.
 A clearer idea of the types of grants made in each of these areas can be found in Program Areas and in the list of Recent Grants.

 The Foundations generally do not make grants for the following purposes or program areas: